ARE YOU CURRENTLY ACCEPTING NEW CLIENTS?

 The first session will be a chance for you to tell your story and for you and your counselor to begin to establish the therapeutic relationship.
 At the end of the day, counseling is two human beings sitting in a room together and trying to connect.
 In order for it to be helpful it is very important that you feel a sense of safety and connection with your counselor.
 In addition to establishing the therapeutic relationship, you and your counselor will focus on what has brought you into counseling and what specific goals you would like to work toward.

 You will begin by meeting with your counselor on a weekly basis.
 This is the most effective way for developing a therapeutic counseling rhythm.
-After several sessions, we can reevaluate the frequency of sessions as needed.

 Feel free to call or email us to get in touch.